HTTP-RPC/Kilo/README.md

 Once applied, the statement can be executed:

     return new ResultSetAdapter(statement.executeQuery());

+## IteratorAdapter Class
+The `IteratorAdapter` class allows the content of an arbitrary cursor to be efficiently returned from a service method.
+This class implements the `List` interface and adapts each element produced by the iterator for serialization to JSON, including nested `List` and `Map` structures.
+Like `ResultSetAdapter`, `IteratorAdapter` implements the `AutoCloseable` interface.
+If the underlying iterator type also implements `AutoCloseable`, `IteratorAdapter` will ensure that the underlying cursor is closed so that resources are not leaked.

+As with `ResultSetAdapter`, `IteratorAdapter` is forward-scrolling only, so its contents are not accessible via the `get()` and `size()` methods.
+This allows the contents of a cursor to be returned directly to the caller without any intermediate buffering.

+`IteratorAdapter` is typically used to serialize result data produced by NoSQL databases.

 # Java Client
 The Java client implementation of HTTP-RPC enables Java-based applications to consume HTTP-RPC web services.
 It is distributed as a JAR file that includes the following types, discussed in more detail below: